restatedev/documentation/docs/services/deployment/lambda/lambda.md

 git clone --depth 1 git@github.com:restatedev/examples.git
 ```

+You can find the example code in the `typescript/lambda-greeter` directory.
 We are going to deploy the service defined in `src/app.ts` on AWS Lambda.
 To do this, we need to create a zip file that includes the service code and the required dependencies to run it.